MESAlumniAssn/docs/docs/website/famous_alumni.md

 # Famous Alumni

 The details of the famous alumni visible in `/famousalumni` are stored in the `famous_alumni` table.
-Changes therefore need to be made in this table whenever there are new additions to the list.
+Changes, therefore, need to be made in this table whenever there are new additions to the list.

 Images are available only for the Padma awardees and are stored in `MES-AA/Site_Images/Famous-Alumni` on **Imagekit.io**.